InfotelGLPI/accounts/README.md

 * Mailing system allow to verify expired accounts,
 * Can be used with helpdesk,
 * Can be integrated into "environment" plugin.

-**Warning : 0.72** - It is imperative to make the upgrade process if you migrate from an old version of this plugin.